 - Advanced Gum disease: In later stages of gum disease, teeth will lose their bone support.
 In these cases, teeth will become very wobbly, and you may also have very sore teeth or gums.
 Sometimes you may get a gum abscess.
 This will cause severe pain in the gum area.
 If the dentist can’t save the tooth they’ll need to pull it out.

 - Very loose tooth: Accidents and sports-related injuries are the most common cause.
 The dental professional will splint the teeth using wires or use some filling material.
-Sometimes the infection underneath the root will make the teeth loose.
+Sometimes the infection underneath the root will make the teeth to become loose.

 - Baby teeth: When permanent teeth come through, the baby teeth will become loose, but at times won’t fall out.
 This can cause a lot of pain.

 - Badly broken down tooth: This is usually due to decay.
 You can save it by doing root canal treatment, otherwise, extraction is the best option.

 - Extra teeth: This can create crowding which leads to gum disease and decay.

 - Braces or orthodontic treatment: Some children may get crowding of teeth in the mouth.
 The dentist will extract some teeth if there is not enough space for the other teeth.

 - Broken tooth or fractured teeth roots : If the fractured tooth or root surface is below the gum margin, and unrestorable the dentist may need to remove it.
 Severe night time grinding may also be the cause of a fractured tooth.